By Tim Lambert

 Like the rest of the world Ecuador suffered from the economic depression of the 1930s.
 There was also political instability and a quick succession of presidents.

-Furthermore in 1941 Peru invaded and occupied the south or Ecuador.
-In 1942 Ecuador was forced to surrender some of its territory by the Rio Protocol.
-Also the city of Guayaquil was severely damaged by an earthquake in 1942.
+Furthermore in 1941 Peru invaded and occupied the south of Ecuador.
+In 1942 Ecuador was forced to surrender some of its territories by the Rio Protocol.
+Also, the city of Guayaquil was severely damaged by an earthquake in 1942.

 However in the late 1940s prosperity was restored by a banana boom.
 There was a surge in demand for bananas and many were exported from Ecuador.

-Jamil Mahaud was elected president in 1998 but under him the crisis grew worse.
-In January 2000 indigenous peoples led by the Confederacion de Nacionalidades Indigenas del Ecuador (CONAIE) joined with soldiers to remove Mahoud from power.
-He was replaced by the vice-president Gustavo Noboa.
+Jamil Mahuad was elected president in 1998 but under him the crisis grew worse.
+In January 2000 indigenous peoples led by the Confederacion de Nacionalidades Indigenas del Ecuador (CONAIE) joined with soldiers to remove Jamil Mahuad from power.
+He was replaced by vice-president Gustavo Noboa.
 He soon proved to be a competent leader who ushered in a wave of reforms and under his rule recovery began.

 Meanwhile Ecuador fought an undeclared war with Peru over its border.
 The fighting began in 1995 and ended in 1998 when a peace treaty was signed.

-Like the rest of the world Ecuador suffered in the recession of 2009 but it soon recovered.
+In the early 21st century poverty in Ecuador declined.
 Today tourism is a fast growing industry in Ecuador.

 In 2006 Rafael Correa was elected president of Ecuador.
-In 2008 Ecuador adopted a new constitution.
-Today the population of Ecuador is 15 million.
+He was re-elected in 2009 and 2013.
+Meanwhile in 2008 Ecuador adopted a new constitution.
+In 2020 the population of Ecuador was 17 million.
+The economy is growing although it is still heavily dependent on the oil industry.

 A timeline of Ecuador